abd3llahyoussef/Udagram/docs/pipeline.md

 there are 2 jobs (frontend & server) to be run by CircleCI.
 - **Frontend**: Runs the `build` script given in the `package.json` file.
 Then uses AWS CLI to upload assets to S3.
 - **Server**: Runs the `build` script, exports all environment variables from CircleCI configuration to a `.env` file, then runs the `archive` script.
-Then uses AWS CLI to upload archive to S3.
+Then uses AWS CLI to upload archive to S3 bucket used for uploading the server only.